spotlightpa/poor-richard/content/news/2023-07-25-SPLGUVPROMO.md

 published = 2023-07-25T13:48:51.29-04:00
 slug = "pennsylvania-local-government-accountability-explained-event"
 suppress-date = false
-title = "You’re invited!
-A free panel on holding officials accountable in Pa." title-tag = "A panel on holding local officials accountable in PA" topics = ["Events"]
+title = "WATCH: A free panel on holding officials accountable in Pa." title-tag = "A panel on holding local officials accountable in PA" topics = ["Events"]
 +++